 Now in 2015, the kitchen is no longer modern, the bar and raw bar are too small to accommodate our guests, and the dining room is ready for another overhaul.
 The current project will provide what our loyal customers have been requesting for years—more space—by taking over a portion of the existing parking lot for a 3-story addition.
 The bar will be expanded to encompass most of the current dining room and will of course include a raw bar and the beloved piano bar.
 Seating capacity will double with dining on two floors, including a private dining room on the second level.
 The project also provides what our chef has been asking for—a new, much larger, and thoroughly modern kitchen!
 The interior will continue to blend the classic oyster bar feel with the upscale dining and maritime touches that Dock's fans have enjoyed over the years.

-These improvement will take time so unfortunately Dock's will be closed until the renovation and expansion is complete, currently scheduled for May 1st, 2016.
-Check back here as well as on our Facebook page for updates and photos of our progress.
+These improvement will take time so unfortunately Dock's will be closed until the renovation and expansion is complete, currently scheduled for mid-May, 2016.
+Check on our Facebook page for updates and photos of our progress.
 In the meantime, please visit one of our sister restaurants in Atlantic City: